 Chakras are also known psychic centers in the subtle body, active, to some degree at all times.
 Also referred to as a storehouse of our Karma and a ‘playground for the elements’.
 (Johari H)

-Each of us responds to situations in a personal way and perhaps without knowing it, from the standpoint of the chakra that feels most comfortable.
+Each of us responds to situations in a personal way, usually unconsciously, from the standpoint of the chakra that feels most comfortable.
 These chakras are essentially energy centers that keep us well and balanced on the physical, mental, and emotional plane.
 The 7 chakras run along the spine right up to the crown of the head and are in charge of specific functions in our physical and auric fields.

-We mirror the Earth in many ways, just as our Earth Mother and her Ley Lines (lines of energy that coil around the Earth in a similar fashion as a strand of DNA) are believed to carry high-vibrational energetic information around her sacred sites.
+We mirror the Earth in many ways.
+Just like how our Earth Mother and her Ley Lines (lines of energy that coil around the Earth in a similar fashion to a strand of DNA) are believed to carry high-vibrational energetic information around her sacred sites.

 Certain places are known as vortices of the earth where the corresponding Ley Lines intersect as high points of energy with high concentrations of electrical charge.
 This is the same in our body’s vortices known as chakras.

 The main 7 chakras of our body that we work with in yoga have very high energy, and each of us experiences these energetic frequencies differently.

 So it is with our chakras, the vortexes of our human body, we find places of high energy and transformation.
 Intense points that can amplify any emotions we may be experiencing and then also balance us to bring us in alignment with our true nature.

 In yoga we consider our body sacred.
 The location of our Kundalini energy is formed by three large Ley Lines – the IDA, Pingala, and Sushumna which intersect like a coil of DNA and have the greatest power and energy.
 This center, the Sushumna, is thought to purify our blood, our Earth body, and when we use certain cleansing protocols we do so to rejuvenate our own soul, mind and body.